The Patriot Post® · Is Trump the Real Reagan Deal?

 Anyone who knows anything about Buckley (the godfather of modern conservatism who helped The Patriot Post launch online 20 years ago), fully understands that Trump is an affront to William F. Buckley’s legacy.
 That is why National Review, the magazine Buckley founded in 1955, devoted an entire edition to Trump’s defeat.

-Of course Trump is an affront to Buckley’s conservative legacy, as well as to every steadfast advocate of Liberty today — but then, Trump has never been elected to any office, and it is possible that he would defy his own record.
+Of course Trump seems an affront to Buckley’s conservative legacy, as well as most steadfast advocates of American Liberty today — but then, Trump has never been elected to any office despite his interest in 2000, and it is possible that he would defy his own record and prove to use his presidency to swing toward [American Liberty](https://patriotpost.us/alexander/3467).
+After all, he trademarked President Reagan’s “Make America Great Again” slogan in 2012.

 Regarding National Review, Trump responded, “The late, great, William F. Buckley would be ashamed of what had happened to his prize, the dying National Review!”
 If National Review is dying, it would be because demagogues like Trump have hijacked the Republican Party.
 For the record, in an essay on those who may be conservative pretenders, Mr. Buckley wrote, “The resistance to a corrupting demagoguery should take first priority.”